 How long do people usually stay in the tank?

-We recommend 60 or even 90 minutes for first time floaters and yet, we do offer 30 minute float just so you can get your feet (and the rest of you also).
-As you become more experienced and aware of the effects, you may find that 60 or 90 minutes are effective.
+We recommend 60 or even 90 minutes for first time floaters and yet, we do offer 30 minute float just so you can “get your feet wet” (and the rest of you also).
+As you float more frequently and begin to experience the benefits of floating, you may find that 60 or 90 minute floats are more effective and the benefits longer lasting.
 Others may want to float for 2, 3, or more hours.

 What will it be like for me?